AcademySoftwareFoundation/Imath/CONTRIBUTING.md

-# Contributing to OpenEXR
+# Contributing to Imath

-Thank you for your interest in contributing to OpenEXR.
+Thank you for your interest in contributing to Imath.
 This document explains our contribution process and procedures:

 * [Getting Information](#Getting-Information)